 In doing so, patients pay the inflated list price for their prescription medications instead of the discounted price that is negotiated by PBMs.
 The rebate that is collected by the PBM is then pocketed.
 This is a continuous cycle that puts their profits over drug efficacy, safety, access, and affordability for patients.

 Our organization believes there are several main points in policy solutions reforming PBMs.

-To support those solutions, CSRO created the Alliance for Transparent and Affordable Prescriptions (ATAP) and is a steering member of the Coalition for PBM Reform.
-Outside of those groups, CSRO drives its own PBM reform campaigns through grassroots advocacy campaigns and our in-house expert, Dr. Madelaine Feldman.
+To support those solutions, CSRO created the Alliance for Transparent and Affordable Prescriptions (ATAP) and is a steering member of the Coalition for PBM Reform, as well as a member of the PBM Accountability Project.
+Outside of those groups, CSRO drives its own PBM reform campaigns through grassroots advocacy efforts and our in-house expert, Dr. Madelaine Feldman.
 She has testified in numerous state and federal committee hearings as a leading expert in formulary construction, drug pricing reform, and the role PBMs play within the drug supply chain.